murraju/kafka-boshrelease/README.md

-# Bosh release for Apache Zookeeper
+# Bosh release for Apache Kafka

-This is a Bosh release for Apache Zookeeper.
-This bosh release builds on the [Insightfactory Bosh release][1] in order to provide a standalone release for Apache Zookeeper.
+This is a Bosh release for Apache Kafka.
+This bosh release builds on the [Insightfactory Bosh release][1] in order to provide a standalone release for Apache Kafka.

 ## Supported Version

+Apache Kafka 0.8.1.1

+## Dependencies

 Apache Zookeeper 3.4.6